AirPod EMF Radiation: Risks, Safety, and Expert Advice

 Tinnitus

-Tinnitus is usually thought of as a constant ringing in the ears but is actually classified as any noise in the ear without an external source present.
-It’s actually quite common and affects a large percent of the population.
-Technically it’s more of a symptom than a condition, usually the result of some sort of injury or circulatory disorder.
+It's actually quite common and affects a large percentage of the population.
+Technically it's more of a symptom than a condition, usually the result of some sort of injury or circulatory disorder.

-Wearing Bluetooth headphones has been linked to Tinnitus, but there isn’t a clear way to know if it is the radiation from the headphones, or simply the loud noise directly in your ear that is causing it.
+Wearing Bluetooth headphones has been linked to Tinnitus, but there isn't a clear way to know if it is the radiation from the headphones or simply the loud noise directly in your ear that is causing it.

 Other Symptoms and Concerns

-There are too many to go over specifically, however Healthline made a nice list of the possible symptoms and effects of EMF:
+There are too many to go over specifically, however, Healthline made a nice list of the possible symptoms and effects of EMF:

 - sleep disturbances, including insomnia